 When sales reps run an efficient and informative sales cycle, it serves as a preview of what it might be like to work with an organization long-term.
 Consider these statistics:

-- 73% of consumers say that customer experience is a deciding factor when making purchase decisions (source).
+• 73% of consumers say that customer experience is a deciding factor when making purchase decisions.

-- An organization can increase its revenue by 10 to 15% just by improving the customer experience (source).
+• An organization can increase its revenue by 10 to 15% just by improving the customer experience.

-- 74% of customers are likely to make a purchase based on customer experience alone (source).
+• 74% of customers are likely to make a purchase based on customer experience alone.

-MAPs give your reps a way to immediately demonstrate value by shouldering the burden for the potential buyer.
-With a laser focus on desired outcomes— and what it takes to get there— a mutual action plan can help both buyers and sellers cut through the clutter.
-A mutual action plan reframes the conversation from “Here’s what we need from you to close the sale” to “Here’s what we need to deliver value to your organization.”
+MAPs give your reps a way to immediately demonstrate value by shouldering the administrative burden of the sales cycle for each potential buyer.
+With a laser focus on desired outcomes — and what it takes to get there — a mutual action plan can help both buyers and sellers cut through the clutter.
+A mutual action plan reframes the conversation from “Here’s what we need from you to close the sale” to “Here’s how we can deliver value to your organization.”

 When reps take charge and manage this process, that’s one less thing for buyers to worry about.
 It makes the buyer’s job easier, and subsequently provides a better experience and demonstrates your commitment to customer success.